emoochangu/drop_off/README.md

-# Spring 2026 Lecture material
+# Spring 2026 drop off material

 We will add more info here as this grows :)